 Give your website visitor the option to change or withdraw consent.
 This option can be presented in your footer, or as part of your cookie declaration page.

 5. Register given consent

 GDPR states you have to register all consent your visitors have given you to set tracking cookies on their devices.
-According to the EDPB (European Data Protection Board) website owners are allowed to do this in any way they please as long as they register and maintain this log (and can use this in case of an audit).
+According to the EDPB (European Data Protection Board) website owners are allowed to do this in any way they please.
+You need to be able to present this log in case of an audit.

 Please make sure your log contains the following: